Liu Tingting (gymnast): 2018: World Balance Beam Champion

 Following recovery from her ankle injury, Liu competed in May at the 2018 Chinese National Championships representing Guangdong province, although she did not compete floor exercise to avoid re-injuring her ankle.
-In qualification, Liu tied with new senior gymnast and teammate Chen Yile for fourth place on uneven bars and placed second on balance beam behind Chen to advance to both event finals.
-In the team finals, Guangdong repeated as champion, with Liu contributing scores on vault, uneven bars (recording the highest score of all competitors in the team final), and balance beam.
-In event finals, she placed sixth on both uneven bars and balance beam after mistakes in both finals.
+In qualification, Liu tied with new senior gymnast and teammate Chen Yile for fourth place in uneven bars and placed second in balance beam behind Chen to advance to both event finals.
+In the team finals, Guangdong repeated as champion, with Liu contributing scores in vault, uneven bars (recording the highest score of all competitors in the team final), and balance beam.
+In event finals, she placed sixth in both uneven bars and balance beam after mistakes in both finals.

 In August, Liu was named to the Chinese team for the 2018 Asian Games, a quadrennial multi-sport international competition with nearly 12,000 competitors, in Jakarta, Indonesia.
 Her teammates included Chen Yile, Liu Jinru, Zhang Jin, and Li Qi (who later withdrew and was replaced by reigning national champion Luo Huan).
-In qualifications, Liu competed only on uneven bars, where she qualified in first place to the event final, and balance beam, where she scored the fourth-best score of all competitors, but did not qualify to the final as her teammates Chen, Zhang, and Luo all placed higher.
-In team finals, Liu competed on vault instead of Chen, uneven bars, and balance beam, once again recording the highest score on uneven bars among all competitors.
+In qualifications, Liu competed only in uneven bars, where she qualified in first place to the event final, and balance beam, where she scored the fourth-best score of all competitors, but did not qualify to the final as her teammates Chen, Zhang, and Luo all placed higher.
+In team finals, Liu competed in vault instead of Chen, uneven bars, and balance beam, once again recording the highest score in uneven bars among all competitors.
 In the event final, she delivered yet another strong routine to win the Asian Games uneven bars title by nearly half a point ahead of runner-up Luo.